Dave Sands: Career

-Shortly after his triumphal return to Australia in November 1949, Sands survived a serious accident when the steering on his motorcar failed, and the vehicle somersaulted into a creek.
+Shortly after Sands triumphal return to Australia in November 1949, he survived a serious accident when the steering on his motorcar failed, and the vehicle somersaulted into a creek.
 Over the next eighteen months, he contested and won nine fights, one of them a fifteen-rounder in September 1950 in which he took the Australian heavyweight championship from Alf Gallagher.

 Sands had become a leading contender for the world middleweight title and Maguire vainly sought to arrange a bout with the American champion Sugar Ray Robinson.
 In the tricky maze of international boxing promotion, his efforts were marked by a paper chase of offers and counter-offers.
 Sands defeated Mel Brown in London in July 1951 in a preliminary to a title fight between Robinson and another contender Randolph Turpin.
 Had Maguire's negotiations succeeded, Sands would have been in Turpin's place and probably would have beaten an unfit Robinson, as did Turpin.

 In October 1951, Sands won two fights in the United States.
 Back home, he hoped for a world title-bout, but he was estranged from Maguire.
 A new manager Bede Kerr reopened discussions with Robinson's connections, but the chance never came.

+Personal life

+On 11 August 1945, Sands married 18-year-old Bessie Emma Burns at St Paul's Church of England, Stockton, New South Wales.

 Death

-On 11 August 1952, the truck Sands was driving with 15 passengers overturned at roadworks near Dungog, New South Wales.
-Sands died of head and internal injuries that evening in the local hospital and was buried at Sandgate Cemetery, near Newcastle, New South Wales.
+On 11 August 1952, the truck Sands was driving with 15 passengers overturned at roadworks near Dungog, New South Wales when ranked number 3 in the world.
+He died of head and internal injuries that evening in the local hospital and was buried at Sandgate Cemetery, near Newcastle, New South Wales.

 His wife, and their son and two daughters survived him; their third daughter was born in November.
 Sands had earned about £30,000, but it went on manager's fees, travel costs, tax, family expenses and generosity to his kin.
 A public appeal raised more than £2500, sufficient to pay off his Stockton home and create a trust fund for his family.

+Legacy

+On 9 December 1986 Sands was inducted into the Sport Australia Hall of Fame and later, in 1998, was inducted into the World Boxing Hall of Fame.

+In May 2022 Sands' family were presented with a replica belt, in recognition of his achievements, at NSW Parliament House as he never received one in life.

+His portrait, by an unknown photographer, is held at the National Portrait Gallery.